Data-Driven Marketing: Definition & How To Do It

 • Create a customer journey map that outlines the different stages a customer goes through, from initial awareness to purchase and beyond.

 • Look for trends and patterns in the data.
 For example, you might see a high drop-off rate after a certain point in the sales funnel.
-This could be because of a potential issue that you should resolve.
+This could be due to a potential issue you should resolve.

 • Focus on high-impact touchpoints.
 Customer journey analytics helps you identify the moments that have the biggest influence on customer decisions.
 Here's what you need to watch out for:

-• Moments of Truth: These are the critical interactions where customer perception is shaped.
-This could be a first impression of your website, a sales call experience, or how responsive your customer service team is.
+• Moments of Truth: These are the critical interactions that shape customer perception.
+This could be the first impression your website makes, the experience of a sales call, or the responsiveness of your customer service team.

 • Friction Points: Identify any obstacles customers face along the journey.
 Maybe your website checkout process is too complex, or your email marketing blasts feel irrelevant.